What La Niña means for your summer - NewsBreak

 La Niña – and its opposite, El Niño – are characterized by the temperature of the Pacific Ocean.
 But they have major impacts on the weather we experience on land.

 La Niña typically brings drier conditions to the southern half of the country and more precipitation to pockets of the northern half.
 Drought conditions often worsen, and that looks to be the case for most of the West this summer.
-The only exception is southern Arizona, which may see an active monsoon season.
+The only exception is southern Arizona, which may see an active monsoon season .When will La Niña end?

 This summer, NOAA is also forecasting above-average rainfall for Florida and for the area surrounding the Ohio Valley, including Indiana, Kentucky, Ohio, Virginia, West Virginia, Pennsylvania and more (see maps below).